Regatta Stream Stories - Safety Information

 4. Access and transport

-Emergency vehicle access is through the car park to the rear of Reading rowing Club (from the turning off Richfield Avenue at the Crowne Plaza Hotel).
+Emergency vehicle access is through the car park to the rear of Reading rowing Club (from the turning off Richfield Avenue at the old Crowne Plaza Hotel).

 5. Accident and Emergency Action Plan